-The health economists will take responsibility for setting up assessments of service use data and health-related quality of life outcomes, data verification, and the conduct and report of health economic analyses and their report.
-They will participate in TMG Meetings.
+The health economists will take responsibility for setting up assessments of service use data and health-related quality of life outcomes, data verification, and the conducting of health economic analyses and their report.
+They will participate in Trial Management Group Meetings.